landarskiy/reuse/README.md

 @ReuseModule
 interface ReuseModule
 ```
-After build project compiler will generate `App[InterfaceName]` object class which will contains field for each specified scope data builder.
-By default all your `Factory` put into `defaultRecyclerContentFactory`.
-If you have custom scopes it will be grouped in `[scopeName]RecyclerContentFactory` field.
+After build project compiler will generate `App[InterfaceName]` object class which will contains factory method for each specified scope data builder.
+By default all your `Factory` put into `defaultRecyclerContentFactory()`.
+If you have custom scopes it will be grouped in `[scopeName]RecyclerContentFactory()` method.

 Each content factory have `DataBuilder` class for type safe generate data for using in adapters.